 Caution: If you have already uploaded an SSL certificate using the old cd-analytics.azurefd.net endpoint and you are replacing or renewing the existing certificate, then it will need to remain on the old endpoint instead of using one of the new regional endpoints.

 Trying to change the endpoint to the newer endpoints while renewing the certificate may cause web content using the associated CNAME to become inaccessible.

 The appropriate Front Door URL should also appear under Azure Front Door Endpoint when adding a new certificate.

-Self-signed certificates are not supported, and the certificate must be provided by a trusted Certificate Authority as shown at the end of the article.
+CAUTION: Subject Alternative Names or SANs certificates and Self-signed certificates are not supported, and the certificate must be provided by a trusted Certificate Authority as shown at the end of the article.

 Wildcard certificates are supported; however, you must specify the CNAME that points to the regional endpoint when filling out the Domain field on the import page, and NOT the wildcard domain. (ex. *.clickdimensions.com cannot be used as the domain).

 SSL Subject Alternative Names: We currently do not support this.

 For further documentation on supported certificate and CNAME options, please refer to Microsoft's documentation here.

 - .pem file format contains one or more X509 certificate files.